kongware/ftor/README.md

 This library is experimental and still work in progress.

+**Note:** I am currently preparing a major update to allow recursive type definitions, sum types and refinement types.
+This will take some time because things get really complicated...

 ## What

 ftor is a library enabling ML-like type-directed, functional programming in Javascript.